Skip to main content

 The following graph shows the 10-year trend in quantities of TRI chemical waste that electric utility facilities managed, primarily through treatment or release.
 For more details on quantities released, toggle to the “Releases Only” graph.

-• Quantities of waste managed decreased by 740 million pounds (-44%) since 2013, driven by reduced releases and treatment.
+• Waste managed from electric utilities: 941 million pounds decrease (-53%), driven by reduced releases and treatment.

 • Approximately three-quarters of the sector’s waste was treated, while about one-quarter was released into the environment.
 Facilities in this sector most commonly reported using scrubbers and/or electrostatic precipitators to treat their gaseous waste streams.